Reverse mathematics: Arithmetical transfinite recursion ATR0

-The system ATR0 adds to ACA0 an axiom that states, informally, that any arithmetical functional (meaning any arithmetical formula with a free number variable n and a free class variable X, seen as the operator taking X to the set of n satisfying the formula) can be iterated transfinitely along any countable well ordering starting with any set.
+The system ATR0 adds to ACA0 an axiom that states, informally, that any arithmetical functional (meaning any arithmetical formula with a free number variable n and a free set variable X, seen as the operator taking X to the set of n satisfying the formula) can be iterated transfinitely along any countable well ordering starting with any set.
 ATR0 is equivalent over ACA0 to the principle of Σ separation.
 ATR0 is impredicative, and has the proof-theoretic ordinal $\Gamma_0$, the supremum of that of predicative systems.

 ATR0 proves the consistency of ACA0, and thus by Gödel's theorem it is strictly stronger.